-Last week in Washington, D.C., Republican leadership in the House of Representatives passed the 2018 Farm Bill out of committee.
-This Farm Bill includes proposals that will make more people in our nation and state go hungry.
+On Thursday, the U.S. House of Representatives passed their version of the 2018 Farm Bill with a narrow vote of 213-211.
+This bill includes proposals that will make more people in our nation and state go hungry.
 Right now, 1 in 8 Massachusetts residents rely on SNAP to put food on the table.
 The cuts and changes in this legislation are incredibly harmful, and we call on members of Congress to oppose the proposed changes to SNAP included in this legislation.

 Project Bread's mission is to prevent and end hunger in Massachusetts, with the approach to provide access to affordable, healthy food to those who are hungry today while also working to eradicate the systemic causes of hunger.
 The proposals in the House Farm Bill would move the country backward on both.